amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 3) Got into electronics at age 9 and built some basic robots

-4) Self-taught how to code(C for microcontrollers) at age 14(6 months after getting internet)
+4) Self-taught how to code(C for microcontrollers) at age 14 (6 months after getting internet)

 5) Extremely intrinsically motivated towards making/creating things

 6) Can hyperfocus on a single topic for years if the occasion requires it

-7) Somewhat blind to external stimuli
+7) Somewhat blind to external stimuli when in "flow"

-8) Think very slowly but usually very accurately(I like to sleep on important/complex decisions)
+8) Think very slowly but usually very accurately (I like to sleep on important/complex decisions)

 9) Extremely solution oriented